 - Frequency-agile base station and beltpacks.
-No external computer/device required to select frequencies. - Backlit base-station LCD allows the user to easily monitor the beltpack's status as well as change base-station frequencies. - ClearScanTM function on base station and beltpack to automatically find the best channels on which to operate. - Full-duplex (simultaneous talk and listen) operation. - Compatible with Audiocom® (Telex), RTS TW, Matrix, ClearCom®, and other wired intercom types. - Two channels of intercom audio. - WTA (Wireless Talk Around) beltpack control.
-This feature allows beltpacks to talk to each other, but their audio is lifted from any wired system connected to the base station. - SA (Stage Announce) beltpack control.
-Allows the user to direct their audio to a jack on the back of the base for P.A. systems or other external audio systems. - Relay contact closure on the base when the SA button is pressed. - Beltpack units contained in a weather and shock resistant die cast magnesium case. - Convenient IEC power connector on the base station so the unit can plug directly to outlets.
+No external computer/device required to select frequencies. - Backlit base station LCD allows the user to easily monitor the beltpack's status as well as change base-station frequencies. - Scan function on base station and beltpack to automatically find the best channels on which to operate. - Full-duplex (simultaneous talk and listen) operation. - Compatible with Clear-Com, Audiocom®(Telex®), RTS TW, Matrix, and other wired intercom types. - Beltpack units contained in a weather and shock resistant die-cast magnesium case. - Convenient IEC power connector on the base station so the unit can plug directly to outlets.
 No in-line or wall plug power supply. - Base station comes with rack ears for easy rack mounting. - Beltpack batteries last up to 12 hours when using standard AA alkaline batteries.